 Brandenberg Gate Area:

-Die Möwe (Luisenstraße 18): This was a club/lounge (at the time) where Anton Corbjin filmed the parts for his video for One where U2 are dressed up as women.
+Die Möwe (Luisenstraße 18): This was a club/lounge (at the time) where Anton Corbjin filmed the parts for his video for One where U2 are dressed in drag.

 - The Reichstag – The German Parliament building – phenomenal exterior and interior architecture/design